arunoda/meteor-up-legacy/README.md

     mongo appName

-### Resetting the Database

-The same as `meteor reset`, use `mup reset` to drop the database associated with the application

-    mup reset

 ### Server Specific Environment Variables

 It is possible to provide server specific environment variables.
 Add the `env` object along with the server details in the `mup.json`.
 Here's an example: